tuliosj/CUDADifferentialEvolutionQAP/README.md

 likly to give performance gains.

 HOW TO USE:
-To implement a new cost function write the cost function in DifferentialEvolutionGPU.cu with the header
+To implement a new cost function write the cost function in DifferentialEvolutionGPU.cpp with the header

 __device float fooCost(const float *vec, const void *args)